 Types of cloud deployments:

-- Shared Vulnerabilities – As mentioned earlier, cloud security is a shared responsibility between the provider and client.
+Shared Vulnerabilities – As mentioned earlier, cloud security is a shared responsibility between the provider and client.
 Omitting ours responsibilities can lead to a huge loss of data.
-The key is that a single vulnerability or misconfiguration can lead to a compromise across an entire provider’s cloud.
+The key is that a single vulnerability or miss-configuration can lead to a compromise across an entire provider’s cloud.

-- Denial of Service Attacks – In Denial of service, hackers attempt to make a website and servers unavailable to legitimate users.
+Denial of Service Attacks – Hackers attempt to make a website and servers unavailable to legitimate users.
 In some cases, it can also take down security appliances such as web application firewalls.